Orthopedic Casts, Braces and Splints

 A custom fabricated item is one that is individually made for a specific patient.
 No other patient would be able to use this item.
 A custom fabricated item is a device which is fabricated based on clinically derived and rectified castings, tracings, measurements, and/or other images (such as X-rays) of the body part.
 The fabrication may involve using calculations, templates, and components.
 This process requires the use of basic materials including, but not limited to, plastic, metal, leather, or cloth in the form of uncut or unshaped sheets, bars, or other basic forms and involves substantial work such as vacuum forming, cutting, bending, molding, sewing, drilling, and finishing prior to fitting on the patient.

-A molded-to-patient-model is a particular type of custom fabricated device in which either:- An impression (usually by means of a plaster or fiberglass cast) of the specific body part is made directly on the patient, and this impression is then used to make a positive model of the body part from which the final product is crafted; or
+- An impression (usually by means of a plaster or fiberglass cast) of the specific body part is made directly on the patient, and this impression is then used to make a positive model of the body part from which the final product is crafted; or

 - A digital image of the patient’s body part is made using Computer-Aided Design-Computer-Aided Manufacturing (CAD-CAM) systems software.
 This technology includes specialized probes/digitizers and scanners that create a computerized positive model, and then direct milling equipment to carve a positive model.
 The device is then individually fabricated and molded over the positive model of the patient.